FSMA: Automated Temperature Control Systems Facilitate Compliance

 - Response time to compliance issues is shortened dramatically and production downtime is reduced.

 Temperature measurement is an important element of an FSMA-compliant preventive control process.
 One big positive step is to eliminate the pencil and clipboard from food processing temperature measurements.
 It’s crucial to automate data collection, including temperature readings.
 Doing so addresses FSMA requirements for science-based, in-process temperatures to reduce pathogens.
-Cloud-based data solutions make it easy for suppliers and producers to capture the data in a single acquisition step, import it into a database, and make it available throughout the supply chain.
+Cloud-based, wireless data solutions make it easy for suppliers and producers to capture the data in a single acquisition step, import it into a database, and make it available throughout the supply chain.
+TEGAM is proud to contribute to the solution via our handheld, wireless Bluetooth®-powered data logger thermometers for radically improved food production safety and efficiency.

 To learn more about food temperatures and safety and how to comply with the FSMA, download “Preventing Foodborne Illness: The Farm-to-Fork Focus of the FSMA.”